samneisewander/m3-palettes/README.md

-# tailwind-4-material-colors
+# m3-palettes

-A module that integrates Material Design 3 color system with Tailwind 4.x.
+A module that supports client-side generation of Material 3 color palettes.

 ## Overview

 This module is a fork of [tailwind-material-colors](https://tailwind-material-colors-docs.vercel.app/), which supports the full Material Design 3 color system in Tailwind 3.x.
-Unfortunately, Tailwind 4.0 introduces breaking changes to the plugin API which makes the original module incompatible (there is a way to make it work using the `@config` and `@plugin` directives in the `index.css` file, but this is kind of a hacky solution [More info](https://tailwindcss.com/docs/functions-and-directives#config-directive)).
+Unfortunately, Tailwind 4.0 introduces breaking changes to the plugin API which makes the original module incompatible (there is a way to make it work using the `@config` and `@plugin` directives in the `index.css` file, but this is kind of a hacky solution.
+[More info](https://tailwindcss.com/docs/functions-and-directives#config-directive)).

-This module is intended to port the old module to Tailwind 4.0.
+Since [tailwind-material-colors](https://tailwind-material-colors-docs.vercel.app/) is no longer being maintained, I salvaged some parts of it and rewrote them in Typescript so that I could have dynamically generated, Material 3 Design compliant color themes on my portfolio website.
+Since the module cannot directly configure the Tailwind custom color schemes feature as of v4.0, this module isn't really a "tailwind plugin" so much as it is a utiltiy for generating CSS color themes client-side from a source color using the M3 color utilities library.

+This module is NOT intended to be a full web implementation of the Material 3 color specification.
+It does not support state layers or palette generation from a source image.
+If you are looking for this kind of tool, check out [actify](https://actifyjs.com/), which seems promising as is still active.

+I don't intend to continue supporting this tool.

 **Supports**
 - M3 scheme from source color